opendata-swiss/ogd-handbook-wiki/library/linked-data-en.md

 Category: Library
 Template: document
 Tags: publish
-Authors: Data Semantics Lab, HES-SO Valais/Wallis
+Authors: Data Semantics Lab (HES-SO Valais/Wallis) and Open Government Data Switzerland
 Date: 2017-02-09
 Slug: linked-open-data
 Summary: Introduction to the concepts of Linked Open Data, the benefits, how to implement this approach and technical information